Notable People

 Scott Gottlieb became widely recognizable during COVID, but that was not when his influence started.

-By the time television audiences got used to him explaining variants, testing, or vaccination strategy, Gottlieb had already built a career around a harder problem: how to make regulation move fast enough for innovation without pretending that safety and trust are optional.
+By the time television audiences got used to him explaining variants, testing, or vaccination strategy, Gottlieb had already built a career around a harder problem: how to make regulation move fast enough for new drugs and tools without pretending that safety and trust are optional.

 That tension has defined almost every stage of his public life.